Philip2024394/website-massage-/AUTOMATED_PAYMENT_REMINDERS_STRIPE.md

 ✅ Priority customer support
 ✅ Verified provider badge

-⚠️ If payment is not received by the due date, your account will switch to pay-per-lead mode (Rp 50,000 per accepted lead).
+⚠️ If payment is not received by the due date, your account will switch to pay-per-lead mode (25% of booking price per accepted lead).

 Questions?
 Contact us:
 📞 ${process.env.ADMIN_PHONE}